The Melville Farm

 Uriah Wheeler was an early, large landowner in Packersfield owning some 400 acres that included the current village.
 The land had been owned by Breed Batchellor and was confiscated and sold when Batchellor joined the British Army.
 He was born in Sudbury, Massachusetts in 1747 and seems to have acquired his Packersfield holdings from his father, Elisha.
 In Sudbury he joined a minute man company in March of 1775 and was at the North Bridge fight at Concord, April 19, 1775.
 He was also at Bunker Hill.

-Uriah was a prominent citizen and is said to have kept a store and a tavern here.
-The house was commodious enough that the town meeting was often adjourned there from the meetinghouse nearby.
-Uriah left Packersfield in 1787 selling the farm to Jonas Minot of Concord, Massachusetts who gave the farm to his son-in-law Josiah Melvin in 1792.
+Uriah was a prominent citizen and is said to have kept a store and a tavern at D-4-16.
+Uriah left Packersfield in 1787 selling the farm to Jonas Minot of Concord, Massachusetts who later gave the farm to his son-in-law Josiah Melvin in 1792.

 A certain farm with the buildings thereon in Packersfield containing by estimation 130 acres”